‘Disability is part of the human condition’

 DESIGN PRINCIPLES: Perceivable, Operable, Understandable, Robust

-Principle 4 -The design communicates necessary information effectively to the user, regardless of ambient conditions or the user’s sensory abilities by use of different modes, contrast and increased legibility. (please provide graphic)
+Perceptible Information: The design communicates necessary information effectively to the user, regardless of ambient conditions or the user’s sensory abilities by use of different modes, contrast and increased legibility.

-Principle 6 – The design can be used efficiently and comfortably and with a minimum of fatigue.
-It allows the user to maintain a neutral body position and minimise physical effort. (please provide graphic)
+The second area is Principle 6: Low Physical Effort The design can be used efficiently and comfortably and with a minimum of fatigue.
+It allows the user to maintain a neutral body position and minimise physical effort.

 There are many social aspects which can be modified to accommodate the needs of people with the above impairments.
 This project is dedicated to online interactions and focuses on barriers which can be created in the digital design process.
 Those barriers can potentially lead to the discrimination of people with visual impairments preventing them from participation in the interactions taking place in the digital world.